KiwiKilian/fhs-slides/2025-ss-mmt-m-frontend-engineering/sections/2-react-native.md

 # Styling & Layout

-- Only supports a basic subset of CSS
+- Only supports a subset of CSS
 - Styles are written as objects with style names written in camel-case
 - Limited cascade
 - Common basics like `margin`, `padding`, `border`, `color`, `backgroundColor`...